OlukayodeDamilare/Customer-Satisfaction-Analysis/README.md

 # Customer-Satisfaction-Analysis

+# Executive Summary
+Businesses often focus on aggregate customer satisfaction scores, but these averages hide critical insights about what drives loyalty or frustration.
+This project identifies the key drivers of satisfaction and uncovers which customer segments need attention, enabling targeted, actionable improvements.

 ## Project Overview
-Customer satisfaction is more than a single score — it is a signal of product health, usability, and long-term retention.
+Customer satisfaction is more than a single score — it signals product health, usability, and long-term retention.
+The goal of this project is to move beyond averages and provide segment-based insights that support better decision-making.

-This project analyzes customer satisfaction data to identify:
-- What drives satisfaction
-- Where customers are most dissatisfied
-- Which customer segments should be prioritized for improvement

-The goal is to move beyond averages and provide *actionable, segment-based insights*.

 ---